Article last updated on November 2017

 Death: If you experience a death in the family, the entire immediate family will be eligible for a special enrollment period to get new coverage.
 You can also check for eligibility for subsidies during this SEP.
 This period will last for 60 days following the passing of the family member.

 Loss of coverage: Under the ACA, you can qualify for an SEP if you lose coverage that counts as minimum essential coverage (also known as an ACA-compliant plan).
-This also applies if the policy becomes unaffordable, meaning the plan costs more than 9.5 percent of your income.
-If you get your coverage through work and the portion that you pay costs more than 9.5 percent of your income, then this SEP also applies.
+This also applies if the policy becomes unaffordable, meaning that a marketplace plan costs more than 8.16 percent of your income.
+If you get your coverage through work and the portion that you pay costs more than 9.69 percent of your income, then this SEP also applies.
 However, an SEP won’t be issued for those voluntarily leaving their jobs or being terminated for not paying premiums.
 This QLE applies to:

 - Plans purchased from the federal marketplace or a state exchange